 - Confirmation of high school graduation required.
 Cal Grant Entitlement participants must confirm their high school graduation before being awarded.
 Students may use WebGrants for Students (WGS) to do this (see below).

-For CSU, Chico, continuing students and transfers with 24 units or more, GPA verifications are sent automatically.
-Cal Grants will be renewed routinely each year for students who meet the basic requirements and who maintain financial aid eligibility, based on their FAFSA information.
+Once a student has been awarded a Cal Grant, students do not need to request a GPA verification to be sent to CSAC.
+Cal Grants will be renewed routinely each year for students who meet the basic requirements and who maintain financial aid eligibility based on their FAFSA information.
 A FAFSA renewal must be filed for each year.